Rodmatronic/CatK/README.md

 These are implied and forced on Windows, as they cannot be performed.

 If you prefer, you can compile with multiple threads with `make -j$(nproc)`.
 This will use as many threads as your CPU has available.

+# Compiling the Init binary
+You'll need the same things for compiling the kernel. :)

+Anyways, compiling the Init binary is simple.
+All you need to do is run `make init` in the root of the source tree, and the Init binary will be ready for you.

 ## Running it
 You can use essentially any virtualizer you have.
 We prefer QEMU or VirtualBox.